Tom McKay – President

 Steve is proud to have worked closely with the Alberta Government and was part of their provincial Gang Reduction Network, working as the Central Alberta lead.
 It was during this time that he became a trained Circle Facilitator and continues to use this process in all his community engagement work, including his previous work with high-risk youth.

-Steve leads the largest Community Safety and Well-Being collaborative in Canada – Rethink Urban (RU).
-He is instrumental in the co-creation of RU’s signature approach – full SPECTRUM Community Safety and Well-Being fusing best practices, including CPTED, Placemaking and Healthy Built Environments to address complex community safety issues.
+Steve founded the largest Community Safety and Well-Being collaborative in Canada – now known as the Safer Communities Collaborative (formerly Rethink Urban).
+He was also instrumental in the co-creation of Full SPECTRUM Community Safety and Well-Being, an approach fusing best practices such as CPTED, Placemaking and the Healthy Built Environment Toolkit to address complex community safety issues.

-Steve lives off-grid on Galiano Island, BC and enjoys hiking, archery and cold water swimming.
+Steve was recently the recipient of the Public Health Association of BC’s Award of Merit for his work in communities throughout BC.
+He lives off-grid on Galiano Island, and enjoys hiking, archery and cold water swimming.

 Steve’s dream is that CPTED is embraced and adopted by both urban and rural communities across Canada.